Jaza/sima/content/panel/intro.md

   list: always

 ---
-[Private lessons](/spanish-lessons/) in Spanish, for foreigners who speak English or other languages.
+[Spanish lessons](/spanish-lessons/) for foreigners who speak English or other languages.
 Help with conversation, reading, grammar, pronounciation, local expressions, and other skills.
-Lessons [tailored](/fees/) to your individual needs.
+[Fees](/fees/) tailored to your individual needs.